joshuapowell/static-six/README.md

 ## Getting setup for the first time

+Before you get started using the CommonsCloud Static Site Generator you should create a duplicate of the repository, not a fork.
+[See Github's instructions on duplicating a repository](https://help.github.com/articles/duplicating-a-repository)

-Before you get started using the CommonsCloudStatic site generator you'll need to ensure that a few things are installed on your machine.
+To get started using the CommonsCloud Static Site Generator you'll need to ensure that a few things are installed on your machine.

 1. We'll install a Virtual Enviornment so that the things we do, don't affect your system